incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 Using this approach I started with the feature or end point specification and worked my way inwards towards the repository layer.
 This test dropped me to the next layer, Controller, whose implementation is written after writing a spec for it.
 Fixing this should have fixed the end point specification, but it drops further down to the next layer, Runner(which contains the application login), whose implementation is written after the spec for it.
-The model is independent and the spec for it can be written independent of the above flow.
+The model is independent, and the spec for it can be written independent of the above flow.

 ```ruby
 Failing Test Case: